ericjbergan/book-catalog/README.md

 Then open your browser and go to: http://localhost:5000

 **Features:**
-- **Book Listing** - View all books in a sortable table
+- **Book Listing** - View all books in a sortable table, automatically sorted by series
+- **Search** - Real-time fuzzy search across title, author, series, publisher, stock number, and cover artist.
+Handles typos and partial matches
 - **Filtering** - Filter by author and ownership status (owned/not owned)
+- **Series Organization** - Books are organized by series with numbered entries (e.g., "Tarzan 1", "Lensman 3/2" for serialized parts)
 - **eBay Search** - Click "eBay Search" button on any book to search eBay for current listings
 - **Direct Links** - eBay search results include direct links to listings
+- **Auto-refresh** - Table automatically updates when books are modified through the UI

 The UI displays:
+- Series (with book/part numbers for organization)
-- Book ID, Author, Title, Publisher, Stock Number
+- Author, Title, Publisher, Stock Number
+- Publication Date, Cover Price, Grade
-- Grade and ownership status
+- Ownership status
 - Market Value and eBay Estimate (if available)
-- Quick access to eBay search for each book
+- Quick access to eBay search and book editing for each book

 ## eBay API Integration